 |Olin School of Business MSF program ||24 || |

 |Yonsei Graduate School of Business MBA program ||30 ||21 (from Olin) ||51|

-The regular course work will begin approximately July 1.
-Foundations course work for those who need it will begin approximately one month earlier.
+The regular course work will begin in early July.
+Foundations coursework for those who need it will begin approximately one month earlier.